joeldipops/TransferBoy/docs/TransferPakReference.md

-# Transfer Pak Reference
+# Nintendo 64 Accessory Reference

 I had a bit of trouble finding information on how to use the Transfer Pak over libdragon, so I wanted to collect what I've learnt in one place so the next person that comes along can get something up and running a little faster than I can.
-There will be incomplete and possibly erraneous information on here so forgive me if things don't work or don't make much sense.
+Having done that, I realised I wanted to broaden this to include the other 64 accesories I have lying around.
+Since I'm just doing this in my spare time,  there *will* be incomplete and possibly erraneous information on here so forgive me if things don't work or don't make much sense.

 ## Notes
 * These results were confirmed in the following environment: